 Here at Decibel, our approach to building and optimizing our own website seems a bit unfair.
 We don’t have to go through the painful, endless workshops with agencies that spend months crafting and executing a vision that, ultimately, ends up being a monument to compromise.
-Instead, we have access to the same technology that powers the optimization efforts of enterprises like Adidas, Lego, and Fidelity.
+Instead, we have access to the same technology that powers the optimization efforts of enterprises like Adidas, Lego, and Fidelity International.

 So, rather sheepishly, when embarking on website projects, we don’t set aside months for research.
 We simply log in to Decibel, and the world’s most sophisticated algorithm for optimizing digital experiences, our very own Digital Experience Score (DXS®), tells us what to do.